ForOne-Club/ImproveGame/README-en.md

 - `string` The localization key of the stat's display name
 - `Func<string>` Getter function of the stat's display value

+### AddHomeTpItem
+Add home-teleporting item
+#### Parameters
+- `int/List<int>` The item(s) to be added
+- `bool` Whether it should be considered as a potion.
+Potions should meet the Infinite Potion requirement (stacked over 30 by default and can be changed via mod config) in order to be used via hotkeys
+- `bool` Whether it creates a return portal when used

 ### Example
 Here is an example of adding infinite buffs for 2 mod buff stations
 ```CSharp